saltstack/salt/doc/topics/master_tops/index.rst

 subsystems to be used to generate the top file data for a :ref:`highstate
 <running-highstate>` run on the master.

 The old `external_nodes` option has been removed.
-The master tops system contains a number of subsystems that are loaded via the Salt loader interfaces like modules, states, returners, runners, etc.
+The master tops system provides an pluggable and extendable replacement for it, allowing for multiple different subsystems to provide top file data.

 Using the new `master_tops` option is simple: